Scholarships for Minorities To Help Pay For College

 What are scholarships for minorities called?

 Scholarships for minorities are a great way to help bridge the gap between diverse backgrounds and educational opportunities.
-These awards are typically called diversity scholarships, and they’re provided by universities, companies, and nonprofits alike, so there’s something for everyone.
+These awards are typically called diversity scholarships.
+Universities, companies, and nonprofits alike provide them.
+So, there’s something for everyone.

 Whether you’re looking for undergraduate or graduate funding, there’s likely a scholarship out there that suits your needs!